stuxbench/vLLM-hud/README.md

-- server.py slightly modified to work with the test grader - examples at test_grader.py, test_run.py, and test_task.json

 Running

 - have docker and uv installed, then clone repo and run uv sync, after they're installed cd into the folder and activate the venv